davatorium/rofi/README.md

 # A window switcher, Application launcher and dmenu replacement

-**Rofi** started as clone of simpleswitcher, written by [Sean Pringle](http://github.com/seanpringle/simpleswitcher) a popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/).
+**Rofi** started as a clone of simpleswitcher, written by [Sean Pringle](http://github.com/seanpringle/simpleswitcher) a popup window switcher roughly based on [superswitcher](http://code.google.com/p/superswitcher/).
-Simpleswitcher laid the foundations and therefor Sean Pringle deserves most of the credit for this tool. **Rofi**, renamed as it lost the *simple* property, has been extended with extra features, like a application launcher, ssh-launcher and can act as a drop-in dmenu replacement, making it a very versatile tool.
+Simpleswitcher laid the foundations, and therefor Sean Pringle deserves most of the credit for this tool. **Rofi** (renamed, as it lost the *simple* property) has been extended with extra features, like an application launcher, ssh-launcher and can act as a drop-in dmenu replacement, making it a very versatile tool.

 **Rofi**, like dmenu, will provide the user with a textual list of options where one or more can be selected.
 This can either be, running an application, selecting a window or options provided by an external script.

-It main features are:
+Its main features are:

-* Fully configurable keyboard navigation.
+* Fully configurable keyboard navigation
 * Type to filter
     - Tokenized: Type any word in any order to filter.
     - (toggable) Case insensitive.